eli8levit/jediyozh.com/src/pages/en/about.md

 I am a perfectionist, quality, elegance and simplicity and speed of the code are critical to me.

 This site works on <a class="text-link" href="https://11ty.dev" target="_blank" rel="noopener noreferrer">11ty</a> static engine.
-I believe that React should only be where you really need it, not on every landing page.
+I believe that React should be only where it should be, not on every landing page.